Monica Seles: Hiatus and retirement

 In the spring of 2003, Seles sustained a foot injury.
 She was forced to withdraw during the second set of a match against Nadia Petrova at the Italian Open.
 Then, a couple of weeks later and still injured, she lost in straight sets to the same player in the first round of the 2003 French Open.
 It was the only time she ever lost a first-round match at a Grand Slam.
 She never again played an official tour match.

 In February 2005, Seles played two exhibition matches in New Zealand against Navratilova.
-Despite losing both matches, she played competitively and announced that she could return to the game early in 2006; however, she did not do so.
+Despite losing both matches, she played competitively and announced she could return to the game early in 2006; however, she did not.
 She played three exhibition matches against Navratilova in 2007.
-On April 5, she defeated Navratilova in Houston, Texas on clay.
+On April 5, she defeated Navratilova in Houston, Texas, on clay.
 On September 14, Seles defeated Navratilova on an indoor court in New Orleans.
 On September 16, she beat her on clay in Bucharest.

 In December 2007, Seles told the press that Lindsay Davenport's successful return to the tour had inspired her to consider her own limited comeback to play Grand Slam tournaments and the major warm-up events for those tournaments.
 However, on February 14, 2008, Seles announced her official retirement from professional tennis.
 In January 2009, Seles was elected to the International Tennis Hall of Fame.